Bela trinacria

 Bela trinacria is an extinct species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The height of the shell attains 8.5 mm, its diameter 3.5 mm.
+It is characterized by its distinctive shell, which places it within the Genus Bela, known for its fusiform shells with elevated spirals and a short siphonal canal.

 Distribution

 Fossils of this species have been found in Pliocene strata in Sicily, Italy.